Table of Contents

 Pursuant to H-1B regulations, H-1B sponsors must maintain the records described above for one year beyond the last date on which any H-1B worker is employed under the LCA.
 If no foreign national is ever employed under the LCA, the records should be kept one year from the date the LCA expires or is withdrawn.
 Moreover, H-1B employers must make their public access files available for public inspection one working day after the LCA is filed with the DOL.

 Though payroll records are not mandatory as part of the public access file, the DOL requires H-1B employers to keep the payroll records of all employees in the H-1B worker’s occupational classification for at least three years (from the date the record was created).
 In the event of an enforcement action, the payroll records must be preserved until the enforcement action is completed.

-If you have any questions about H-1B Audits, please contact the offices of Sam Shihab & Associates for the right legal assistance.
+If you have any questions about H-1B Audits, please contact the offices of Shihab Burke, LLC, Attorneys At Law for the right legal assistance.

 EMPLOYER AUDITS AND INVESTIGATIONS

 The H-1B employer usually, but not always, receives notice of the H-1B audit prior to the commencement of the investigation.
 During an investigation, the DOL will audit the employer’s practices and records while searching for violations related to employees holding H-1B visa status.
 At the conclusion of the investigation, the H-1B employer will receive a determination letter that outlines the findings of the investigation, including a determination of whether any of the violations were found to be substantial or willful.
 Some examples of violations that may be discovered in an H-1B audit include but are not limited to: